vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 Testing efficiency is therefore called for.
 That will give us a guideline as to how much power can be used before the UnUn or balun may be stressed to failure.

-This 'doc focuses on lab testing UnUns and s0me 4:1 Guanella Baluns.
+This 'doc focuses on lab testing UnUns and some 4:1 Guanella Baluns under power into a dummy load to determine efficiency.
 A separate doc deals with field testing (a work in progress).

 > Findings; Bench testing 4:1 UnUns (and 4:1 baluns) using temperature rise under power over time suggests they have very high efficiency, usually better than 98%, often above 99%.
 While this is using a balanced and non reactive load, the results do suggest real world performance with an antenna may be very good.
 Testing at other than their characteristic impedance indicates loss increases, but not massively so.
 This leads to a reasonable conclusion that home built 4:1 UnUns and baluns indeed do offer good alternatives to commercial units with due consideration of maximum power limits.

+There are other tests that can be performed on baluns to determine if they are actually a balun and others have documented them.
+See the end of this doc for more information.
+As mentioned, this doc focuses on efficiency testing.

 As you may realise from reading the below, testing became an obsession I struggled to resist.
 In fairness I have seen builds of baluns and UnUns on YouTube and blogs for years, and not seen anyone do these kinds of tests.
 The claimed "Works great" is not a metric of value.
 Building a 200R dummy load opened up test options I never had previously.